 U.S. Department of Homeland Security

 Ms. Bullock began her acquisition career with the U.S. Army successfully completing the Department of Defense contract specialist intern program.
-She is a Certified Federal Contract Manager (CFCM) with the National Contract Management Association (NCMA) and maintains her FAC-C Level III Certification in Contracting.
+She was a Certified Federal Contract Manager (CFCM) with the National Contract Management Association (NCMA) and maintains her FAC-C Level III Certification in Contracting.
 She has completed various Federal Executive leadership courses throughout her career.
 She has an undergraduate degree in Agricultural Business and Resource Economics from the University of Maryland, College Park and a MBA in International Management from Southeastern University.

 Manager, Professional & Technical ServicesUnited States Postal Service (USPS)